VladimirTechMan/salsa-format-spec/README.md

 Network traces can be collected and examined with dedicated tools like Wireshark and stored using special file formats, such as PCAP or PcapNG.
 These formats allow to capture a very precise and detailed picture about what was going on at all the levels of networking stack, up from the data-link layer, at a particular network point and during a specific period of time.
 Unfortunately, in many practical cases, the necessity to unwrap and re-assemble information from lower-level protocols and to deal with all-binary format structure of those files largely prevent new applications and tools from being able to easily and efficiently create and process such files themselves.
 Some major issues related to that are as follows:

 * The traffic coming between endpoints is typically encrypted.
 Thus, trying to capture details somewhere outside the actual applications that send and receive data does not help in checking the actual signaling packets exchanged over a secured channel.
 * For many real-time communication applications, archiving with PCAP or similar packet capture formats may be impossible or not feasible.
-That is especially true for web applications and cleints, as well as for mobile applications.
+That is especially true for web applications and clients, as well as for mobile applications.
 * Existing libraries (especially open-source ones) that are intended to read PCAP and similar file formats often fail to correctly handle the TCP message framing and thus cannot properly re-assemble the application-level signaling protocol packets.

-Some communication applications and diagnostic tools offer embedded machanisms in them, to log details about signaling packets being exchanged.
+Some communication applications and diagnostic tools offer embedded mechanisms in them, to log details about signaling packets being exchanged.
 But such mechanisms are usually not specifically tailored for packet archiving and they often mix those details with many other debug or informational printouts.
 In addition, those logs usually come in some custom, incompatible formats.
 Thus, a good interoperability in handling them between third-party applications is problematic.

 With all those and some other practical needs in mind, the Simple Application-Level-Signaling Archive (SALSA) format is proposed.
 It is a simple, concise JSON-based format that aims at making it easy to create and annotate, parse and process packet data.
 Using SALSA, individuals and companies can be better equipped to create different types of handy engineering tools, like those for call-flow visualizations or automatic test script generation.
 And such tools, handling specific signaling protocols, can now become much more compatible with each other and with the signaling libraries and components of client-side and server-side communication applications.